Josh Graetz 2024-25 Headshot

 Josh Graetz

-Graetz becomes the program’s ninth head coach after spending the previous two seasons as the Cougars’ assistant coach.
-In his two seasons in Pullman, the Cougars went from 7-15 the year prior to his arrival to 20-8 this past season, including capturing the title at the season-ending National Invitational Tournament.
+Graetz became the program’s ninth head coach after spending the previous two seasons as the Cougars’ assistant coach.
+In his two seasons in Pullman, the Cougars went from 7-15 the year prior to his arrival to 20-8 in 2025, including capturing the title at the season-ending National Invitational Tournament.

 During the 2024-25 season, Cougar Tennis posted a 20-8 record, the second-most wins in program history, en route to defeating No. 48 Charlotte in the National Invitational tournament title.
 The Cougars finished the season with a No. 51 national ranking, the highest season-ending ranking since 2019 (#36), excluding the shortened 2020 COVID season.